 Back in 2007 I published an interview with Steven Severin, and while doing so I asked him if he knew what ever became of The Glove’s Jeanette Landray.
-He said I should try her ex-husband Chuck who had performed in bands such as Shakesphere’s Sister, XTC, and with Natalie Imbrugila (which I mention here because he worked with Phil Thornalley on Natalie Imbruglia’s records, who was in The Cure in 1984, and had earlier produced one of their finest records, Pornography) I didn’t recall hearing back from Chuck, save perhaps an initial response, so when I received a voicemail out of the blue a few weeks later from Jeanette, I was pleasently surprised.
+He said I should try her ex-husband Chuck who had performed in bands such as Shakesphere’s Sister, XTC, and with Natalie Imbrugila (which we mention here because he also worked with Phil Thornalley on Natalie Imbruglia’s records.
+Thornalley was in The Cure in during 1984, and had earlier produced one of their finest records, Pornography).

 Recorded in 1983, Blue Sunshine is the epitome of psychedelic creativity in the same league as Piper at the Gates of Dawn, Sgt.
 Pepper, and Surrealistic Pillow.
 Spearheaded by Severin, Rhino Records has reissued this seminal album in a special two disc deluxe edition.
 The first disc is the record, fully remastered with a few extra goodies attached, while the second disc is stripped of the mysterious siren, instead featuring alternate vocals and arrangements by Robert Smith.

 The appeal of mystery aside, who actually is Miss Landray?
 Your humble narrator used all his cunning to track her down in sunny Florida.
 “I have been living here for the past 5 years,” Landray explains.
 “I had lived in London before, but now I on a break from the music scene, so I live on a farm with my horse that I rescued, being very much a cowgirl.”